 Camping has always been a favorite pastime of mine, going back to childhood.
 My parents instilled a great love of the outdoors in me, and it is one that I want to make sure gets passed on to my kids.
-So I decided we needed to revamp our old and outdated camping gear to make it easier for everyone.
+So, I decided we needed to revamp our old and outdated camping gear to make it easier for everyone.
 This wasn’t going to be an easy task, not least due to the sheer amount of equipment to sort through.
 Another layer to the problem is I struggle with the balance of finding the right equipment to make the most of our limited space in the rig and the overall functionality of the item.

-We did loads of research and read a lot of reviews to finally come up where we did: swapping out 1980s hand-me-downs to new and better options.
+We did loads of research and read a lot of reviews to finally come up where we did: swapping out 1980s hand-me-downs for new and better options.
 Here is the rundown of the changes we made.

 Inside the tent, we upgraded from old sleeping pads to new Big Agnes Cot Lites for us.
 We initially tried out the Disc-O-Bed bunks and liked them, but they were too big for our needs.
 Our sleeping bags are still in good shape and relatively new, so we haven’t upgraded them yet.

-Camp Kitchen:
+Camp Kitchen

 Overland Vehicle Gear